sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 You may or may not want X11 forwarding and there are other [options](http://linux.die.net/man/5/ssh_config).

 ## 3. `zsh` defaults
-These are instructions to set up your shell as `zsh` instead of `bash` as well as giving you a bunch of useful features like better autocompletion and history etc. This also contains a small set of aliases.
+These are instructions to set up your shell with some useful `zsh` settings like better autocompletion and history etc. It also contains a small set of useful aliases.

 ### All you need to do
 #### Save your own `.zshrc` file